This exercise describes how to create object repositories, which are collections of test objects used to test your app's user interface.

-In UFT One, click the down arrow near the Object Identification Center toolbar button and select the Object Spy .
+In UFT One, click the Object Identification Center button in the UFT toolbar.

-When switching back and forth between the Object Spy and any other app, press CTRL to change the pointing hand to a regular Windows cursor.
+When switching back and forth between the OIC and any other app, press CTRL to change the cursor from the hand to a regular Windows cursor.

-Hold down the CTRL button for as long as you need the Windows cursor and release it to switch back to the Object Spy's pointing hand.
+Hold down the CTRL button for as long as you need the Windows cursor and release it to switch back to the OIC's hand icon.

-Hover over the various objects in the MyFlight app and watch the properties and values change in the Object Spy dialog box.Slightly incorrect locations
+Place the hand on an object in the MyFlight app and watch the captured properties and values displayed in the tooltip.

 Add specific objects to the object repository